 Sara Hysong-Shimazu – Board member, secretary, artist, research assistant

 Sara is a lifelong animal lover who grew up in the Pacific Northwest.
 She wears many hats in the local whale community and for OBI.
-She has her Captain’s license, works as a guide for Maya’s Legacy Whale Watching, is an excellent photographer, and her artwork of local marine life can be seen all throughout the region.
+She has her captain’s license, works as a guide for Maya’s Legacy Whale Watching, is an excellent photographer, and her artwork of local marine life can be seen all throughout the region.
 In addition to being an inaugural Board member for the Orca Behavior Institute, she designed our logo and all the art for our annual T-shirt campaigns and assists with our long-term tracking of sightings of both residents and transients.

 Cindy Hansen – Board member

-Stephanie Dawes – Board member
+Steph Dawes – Board member